Effective Meat Preservation Methods: Techniques for Quality and Safety

 Smoking: Flavor and Preservation in One

 Smoking is another traditional method that serves a dual purpose: preservation and flavor enhancement.
 It involves exposing the meat to smoke, usually from burning wood.
 The smoke acts as a preservative, while also imparting a unique flavor to the meat.
+During smoking, chemical reactions occur that inhibit spoilage and enhance the flavor profile of the meat.

 The process of smoking can be hot or cold.
 Hot smoking cooks the meat, making it ready to eat.
 Cold smoking, on the other hand, preserves the meat without cooking it.
 This method requires careful temperature control to ensure safety.